-Apple has achieved great success through its innovative products.
+Apple has achieved outstanding success through its innovative products.
 And historically, many of these products have been developed and manufactured on punishing timelines.
 Apple had this same goal for their iPhone 6 phone screens.

 They partnered with GT Advanced Technologies, a company that had developed ovens to cook sapphire crystals into a phone screen to prevent cracking and scratching.
-The problem was that GT Advanced Technologies had never worked on such a large scale; more importantly, they hadn't completely mastered the technology.
+The problem was that GT Advanced Technologies had never worked on such a large scale; they hadn't completely mastered the technology.